 Result: Spring

-Explanation: Looks up the date 6/1/2023
+Explanation: Looks up the date 6/1/2023 and returns the corresponding season.

 Example 8: Lookup with Logical Values